 We've had a major makeover, but don't worry - all the events, listings and features you know and love are still here.
 It's easier to find what you're looking for, with a new search box at the top of the page.
 And now we're mobile and tablet-friendly too.
 Give it a whirl and let us know what you think.

-This month on MyThornbury there's a chance to win life membership of Lighterlife, plus a £50 voucher.
+There's a new competition on MyThornbury this month: you could win a meal for two at Romy's Kitchen, plus you could win life membership of Lighterlife, plus a £50 voucher.

 And for parents with children choosing schools, we have a new feature page showing School Open Days in our catchment area.